 For as little as $10, popcorn lovers can get their hands on a more foolproof piece of technology: the popcorn popper.

 At BestReviews, we want you to be well-prepared for your movie night or day-long football game gathering.
-We've shared our favorite models, and in the shopping guide below, we examine the pros and cons of different types of popcorn makers and answer some FAQ.
+We share our favorite models, examine the pros and cons of different types of popcorn makers, and answer some FAQs.

 So you want a popcorn maker.
 Which type should you get?
 The range is vast, and it includes the following: